Your onboarding sucks (and what you should do instead)

 1. engineer the systems and means to enable them to perform

-2. measure their performance in an objective manner, and
+2. measure their performance objectively, and

 3. provide constructive, timely feedback.